tektoncd/pipeline/docs/tutorial.md

 The following is a `Task` with inputs and outputs.
 The input resource is a GitHub repository and the output is the image produced from that source.
-The args of the `Task` command support variable substitution so that the definition of `Task` is constant and the value of parameters can change in runtime.
+The args of the `Task` command support variable substitution so that the definition of `Task` is constant, and the value of parameters can change at runtime.

 ```yaml
 apiVersion: tekton.dev/v1alpha1